 Employers must undertake their own assessments which take account of their situation and circumstances.
 It is not the intention of this document to dictate a specific format or content for assessments - this is a matter for individual employers.
-However, the suggestions and considerations given below may assist.
-Please also see HSE advice at: https://www.hse.gov.uk/news/assets/docs/working-safely-guide.pdf.
-Please note that the below are suggestions and not intended as requirements.
-Please also note that having a risk assessment in place would not, by itself, ensure that a workplace is 'COVID-19 secure'.
-Employers need to go beyond simply writing a risk assessment - the precautions arrived at actually have to be in place, monitored to ensure compliance and updated as required to reflect experience, new information and developments.
-'COVID-19 secure' is an expression and not the whole of, or the end of a process.
+However, the suggestions and considerations given below may assist: These are suggestions and not intended as requirements.
+Please note that having a risk assessment in place would not, by itself, ensure that a workplace is 'COVID-19 secure'.